-"Once the compact SUV star, the Freelander's shine has been dimmed by capable rivals."
+"Once the compact SUV star, the Land Rover Freelander's shine has been dimmed by capable rivals."

-Land Rover's Freelander 2 feels as capable on the road as it is off it, while the current model is more luxurious than the original.
-Part of its appeal is its driving character on tarmac, where the Freelander 2 feels more like a tall estate car than an off-roader.
-The diesel engine comes in two outputs, and there's a front-wheel-drive model for those seeking better fuel economy.
+The Land Rover Freelander 2 is surprisingly good to drive on road – especially considering how capable it is off it.
+Part of its appeal is how it feels more like a tall estate car than an off-roader, with decent handling and comfortable suspension.
+The diesel engine comes in two outputs, and there's even a front-wheel-drive model for those seeking better fuel economy.
 An update late in 2012 has freshened up the looks, with new lights at the front and rear, and an interior with a much cleaner look and fewer buttons.
-However, the Freelander has been surpassed by other, increasingly capable rivals like the Hyundai Santa Fe, the budget Dacia Duster and even Land Rover's own Evoque.
+However, the Freelander has been surpassed by other, increasingly capable rivals like the Hyundai Santa Fe, the budget Dacia Duster and even the more upmarket Range Rover Evoque.

 For the best economy, the 2.2-litre turbodiesel version of the Freelander 2 has stop-start technology included on manual gearbox models.
 And the front-wheel drive eD4 version combines that improved economy with some rugged looks, even though it sacrifices the off-road ability as a result.
 So it returns 47.2mpg in combined fuel economy, although modifications to the 4x4 models mean even the TD4 can return 45.6mpg.
 CO2 emissions of 165g/km put the Freelander in Road Tax band G, which will cost you £155 in annual road tax.
 And if you go for the higher-powered SD4, that goes up to £300 in the first year, and £200 from then on.